magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Status
 """"""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-allow_error:

-Use backup trunk if BUSY
-""""""""""""""""""""""""

-We not write the description to this field.
+Allow error
+"""""""""""

+If YES all calls but ANSWERED and CANCEL will be sent to a backup trunk.

 .. _trunk-register:

-Trunk register
-""""""""""""""
+Registertrunk
+"""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-register_string:

-Register String
+Register string
 """""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-fromuser:

+Fromuser
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _trunk-fromdomain:

-We not write the description to this field.
+Fromdomain
+""""""""""

+Set the Trunk IP or SIP, if required.